bcit-ci/CodeIgniter/user_guide_src/source/database/query_builder.rst

 Permits you to write the SELECT portion of your query::

 	$this->db->select('title, content, date');
-	$query = $this->db->get('mytable');  // Produces: SELECT title, content, date FROM mytable
+	$query = $this->db->get('mytable');

+	// Executes: SELECT title, content, date FROM mytable

 .. note:: If you are selecting all (\*) from a table you do not need to
 	use this function.
-When omitted, CodeIgniter assumes you wish to SELECT *
+When omitted, CodeIgniter assumes that you wish to select all fields and automatically adds 'SELECT *'.

-$this->db->select() accepts an optional second parameter.
-If you set it to FALSE, CodeIgniter will not try to protect your field or table names with backticks.
-This is useful if you need a compound select statement.
+``$this->db->select()`` accepts an optional second parameter.
+If you set it to FALSE, CodeIgniter will not try to protect your field or table names.
+This is useful if you need a compound select statement where automatic escaping of fields may break them.

 ::